-Did you know that you can make your own protractor by folding a square piece of paper.
-We know that folding a paper in different ways can divide an angle into equally smaller angles.
-To begin with, a square piece of paper has four 90° angles and we can bisect a right angle to form an angle of 45° by folding the paper diagonally.
-But what about different angles like 30°, 60° , 120°, 75°.
-Let’s try to figure it out.
+Did you know that you can make your own protractor at home by folding a square piece of paper.
+We know that a square piece of paper has four 90° angles and by folding it in various ways we can divide the 90° angle into equally smaller angles.
+To begin with, you can bisect a right angle to form a 45° angle by folding the paper diagonally.
+But how do you find a 30 degree angle without a protractor or a 60° , 120°, 75°, and so on ?
+Let’s try to work that out.

 - A square piece of paper